-Welcome to the website (the “Site”) of The Infatuation, Inc., d/b/a Immaculate Infatuation, The Infatuation, and Zagat (together with its successors and assigns, “The Infatuation,” “we,” “us,” or “our”).
-The Infatuation provides editor, writer and user-generated reviews of and information about restaurants and bars in locations across the globe (collectively, including the Site and any related mobile application, the “Service”).
+Welcome to the website (the “Site”) of The Infatuation, Inc., known as The Infatuation and Zagat (together with its successors and assigns, “The Infatuation,” “we,” “us,” or “our”).
+The Infatuation provides editor, writer, and user-generated reviews of and information about restaurants and bars in locations across the globe (collectively, including the Site and any related mobile application, the “Service”).

 When you contact us or interact with our Service we may collect the following types of personal information:

 Personal Information You Provide: We collect personal information when you voluntarily provide such information, such as when you contact us with inquiries, register for our newsletter, post information, comments or reviews, respond to one of our surveys, register for access to the Infatuation Services, allow us to access your location information (such as by using the GPS on your mobile device) or use certain Infatuation Services.
 The personal information collected during these interactions may vary based on what you choose to share with us, but it will generally include name, email, city location, mobile device or phone number and the financial information necessary to ensure payments can be processed by our payment processors.

 Personal Information We Collect Through Our Social Media Pages: We have pages on social media sites like Facebook, Instagram, Pinterest, Spotify, Twitter and YouTube (“Social Media Pages”).
 When you interact with our Social Media Pages, we will collect personal information that you elect to provide to us through your settings on the Social Media Site, such as your contact details.
 In addition, the companies that host our Social Media Pages may provide us with aggregate information and analytics regarding the use of our Social Media Pages.